Samah-K/Kodeco-Capstone/README.md

 ---
 # A Walkthrough of the App
+- You don't have to read this -
 ## Starting the App

 - The App starts with a launch screen that shows someone cooking with their cookbook.